monsoonmaelstrom/book2/book2.md

 “Of course I do.”

 “Who else have you claimed?”
-I ask.
+I interrogate.

 “Not you.”